 Photo Credit : Waitomo.com

-As well as planning your backpacking activities there are a few simple, almost boring, decisions you should make before you arrive…
+As well as planning your backpacking activities here are a few simple tips, to help with the almost boring decisions you should make before you arrive…

 Where To Sleep?